 Experimental procedures: We use a Ubuntu virtual machine

 64 bit (RAM, memory, Ghz??) hosted by a Windows 7 machine.
-For each tool and library, we created two applications corresponding to the two examples, generated C++ code and compiled it two modes: normal (N), by default GCC compiler, and optimal (O) with options -O2 -s.
+For each tool and library, we created two applications corresponding to the two examples, generated C++ code and compiled it in two modes: normal (N), by default GCC compiler, and optimal (O) with options -O2 -s.
 11 millions of events are generated and processed by the simple example and more

 TABLE IV